Wolfgang Gedeon

 Wolfgang Michael Gedeon (born 1947) is a German far-right author and former politician of the Alternative for Germany (AfD).

 In March 2016, the retired physician and author of several books was elected a deputy of the Baden-Württemberg state parliament.
 Soon thereafter, scholars and the media widely denounced his controversial books as antisemitic and trivializing the Holocaust.
 Fellow party members turned against him, the state party's vice chair calling him the "prototypical antisemitic conspiracy theorist", while others insisted on further investigations.
 In July 2016, the party's parliamentary caucus broke in two, though the AfD national leadership eventually forced him to temporarily stay off the party's caucus.
 Gedeon however kept his parliamentary mandate and remains a regular member and first speaker of the party's local chapter.

 Early life and education

 Wolfgang Gedeon was born into a Roman Catholic milieu in Cham, Germany, where he attended the local gymnasium.
-Following his Abitur in 1966, he studied medicine at Würzburg University and, from 1969 on, at the Ludwig Maximilian University of Munich, where in 1972 he received his Staatsexamen.
+Following his Abitur in 1966, he studied medicine at Würzburg University and, from 1969 on, at LMU Munich, where in 1972 he received his Staatsexamen.
 A year later he acquired his doctorate with a thesis in the field of gynaecology.
 Following a brief period as a trainee in a surgical department in Regensburg, he specialized as a general practitioner, opening his own medical practice in Gelsenkirchen.